 a.
 Routine course, workshop, or curriculum development activities using accepted educational practices sponsored by the University of Southern Indiana, including evaluations to determine student or participant satisfaction, attitude change, or knowledge gained during the educational experience; or

 b.
 Aid or services provided by professionals to their clients that are consistent with accepted and established practice, and intended only to meet the clients' own personal needs.

 If results from these activities are disseminated externally, the activities constitute human subjects research and must receive IRB approval prior to the beginning of the research.

-1. Activities involving individuals intended solely for internal use, performed to improve services or develop new services or programs, (e.g., satisfaction surveys) without plans for presentation or publication performed as a part of organizational operations
+a.
+Activities involving individuals intended solely for internal use, performed to improve services or develop new services or programs, (e.g., satisfaction surveys) without plans for presentation or publication performed as a part of organizational operations;

-3. oral histories that are designed solely to create a record of specific historical events
+c.
+Oral histories that are designed solely to create a record of specific historical events;

-4. service or course evaluations, unless they can be generalized to other individuals
+d.
+Service or course evaluations, unless they can be generalized to other individuals; or

-5. services, courses, or concepts where it is not the intention to share the results beyond the USI community
+e.
+Services, courses, or concepts where it is not the intention to share the results beyond the USI community.